Rickyzhao84/flask-client-server-polling/README.md

-# Client-Server Polling
+# Video Translation Server

-This small project demonstrates a client-server interaction where the client polls the server for the status of a task.
+This small project demonstrates a client-server interaction where the client runs the server for the status of a task.
 This README provides setup instructions, dependencies, and testing information.

 ---